-Whether you want to warm up after a day enjoying the great outdoors or simply relax indoors, you can cosy up with a blanket and a good book beside the wood-burning stove or watch a glorious sunset with a glass of wine.
-The lack of light pollution makes the area a fantastic location for stargazing and you may just be lucky and experience the dramatic Aurora Borealis.
+Whether you want to warm up after a day enjoying the great outdoors or to simply relax indoors, Lochside is ideal.
+You can cosy up with a blanket and a good book beside the wood-burning stove or watch a glorious sunset with a glass of wine.
+The lack of light pollution makes the area a fantastic location for stargazing.
+You may just be lucky and experience the dramatic Aurora Borealis.

 Lochside is set on a working croft, where during April and May you will share the area with young lambs and their mothers.
 You will therefore understand that we do not take dogs in our cottages.

 Whether you are coming to Assynt to drive or cycle the breathtaking North Coast 500, to pursue one of the many available outdoor activities or simply coming to this stunning location for rest and tranquility, Lochside will be your ideal home from home and we look forward to welcoming you.